ethresearch/sharding-p2p-poc/README.md

 **Note**
 - `-bootstrap` controls whether to spin up a bootstrap routine, which periodically queries its peers for new peers.
 There will be no effect if you feed `-bootnodes` without specifying the flag `-bootstrap`.
 - `-client` indicates we are running a client of sharding-p2p-poc.
 If not specifying the flag it will be run as the server by default.
-Details can be found in the [section](#command-line-interface)
+Details can be found in this [section](#command-line-interface).

 ### Example